 Key Certification Progress Statistics:

-- Of the total virgin fiber we source, 88% is confirmed to be certified.
+- 95% of total virgin fiber is certified to date.
 Of this, 55% is purchased with a FSC claim (at least FSC Mix), while 45% is purchased with PEFC or SFI claim (at least 70% FM)

-- Out of all virgin fiber sourced, 2% is from "High Risk" or unknown origins and remains to be purchased as FSC certified through 2021
+- Out of all fiber sourced, 1.6% is from "High Risk" or unknown origins and remains to be purchased as FSC certified through 2021

 Preference for Recycled Fiber in our Supply Chain